Posted by Lewis on December 15, 2004

 In Reply to: Selective acceptability posted by ESC on December 14, 2004

-: : : : British TV is presently screening a documentary about 'Big Ron' Atkinson - the guy who described Marcel Dessailly as a "fkg thick lazy [n-word]" - so they took him to the USA to discuss the word.
-The discussion included whether 'nigga' could be acceptably used by whites.
+: : : : British TV is presently screening a documentary about 'Big Ron' Atkinson - the guy who described Marcel Dessailly as a "fkg thick lazy [word removed in order to comply with Google's Publisher Policy]" - so they took him to the USA to discuss the word.
+The discussion included whether '[word removed in order to comply with Google's Publisher Policy]' could be acceptably used by whites.
 Can anybody think of any examples of whether there are other words or phrases that only some people are allowed to use?

 : : : : I like words, but I don't like that word and would not use it in anything other than sensible discussion or v. carefully in very heavy irony.
 However, I find it strange that ANY words are banned from a whole group. what do other people think?

-: : : In the United States, I can't think of any instance where a white person could use the N-word.
+: : : In the United States, I can't think of any instance where a white person could use the [word removed in order to comply with Google's Publisher Policy].
 Ever, ever, ever.
 Not even in jest to a close friend.

 : : I can.
 White people who are enlightened, for want of a better word, use the word when reporting what someone else said or when discussing language.
 Other white people just use it.
 I recently read a post on a message board where a woman reported that she'd moved into a neighborhood where some residents routinely called black people n*****s.
 She isn't white, though; she's American Indian.
 Her neighbors might be surprised to learn that the word is taboo in their ethnic group.

 : A white person using the word is going to cause a "stir" 99.9 percent of the time.

 my point: is there any other word like it?